xoolive/rs1090/python/readme.md

 # rs1090

-rs1090 is a Python binding to the [rs1090](https://docs.rs/rs1090/) Rust library to decode Mode S and ADS-B messages.
+rs1090 is a Python binding to the [rs1090](https://docs.rs/rs1090/) Rust library to decode Mode S, ADS-B and FLARM messages.
 It takes its inspiration from the Python [pyModeS](https://github.com/junzis/pyModeS) library.

 The direction ambitioned by rs1090 boils down to:

 - improving the performance of Mode S decoding in Python;
 - exporting trajectory data to cross-platform formats such as JSON or parquet;